Ada-Developers-Academy/core-unit-1/intro-to-git/reviewing-git-history.md

 By default, it displays chunks of the diff.
 It names the file that the change is in, some of the surrounding lines, and a summary of lines of code that were added, removed, or modified.

-If there are a lot of local changes, we'll need to navigate this screen with Less commands.
+If there are a lot of local changes, Git will start paging, and we'll need to navigate using `less` commands.

 Use this command all the time: